nicholasjng/nanobind-bazel/README.md

 - `nanobind_extension`, building a Python extension containing the bindings as a `*.so` file.
 These extensions can be used e.g. as a `data` dependency for a `py_library` target.
 - `nanobind_library`, a C++ library target that can be used as a dependency of a `nanobind_extension`.
 Directly forwards its arguments to the `cc_library` rule.
+- `nanobind_shared_library`, a C++ shared library target that can be used to produce smaller objects in scenarios with multiple independent bindings extensions.
+Directly forwards its arguments to the `cc_shared_library` rule.
 - `nanobind_test`, a C++ test for a `nanobind_library`.
 Forwards its argument to a `cc_test`.

 Each target is given nanobind's specific build flags, optimizations and dependencies.